richtong/nvim.lazyvim/README_RICH.md

 uninstall but you can see where the items are coming from by what's calling them.

-- jsonls.
-Needs schemastore
-- ltex-ls. grammard-guard.nvim and ltex_extra.nvim

-## The confusiong which is Python and JSON LSPs

-As usual Python has an amazing host of overlapping LSPs and tools:

-The default ones already installed but you can add parameters and override configurations in ./lua/plugins:
+Note that you can see everything loaded with `:Mason` The default ones already installed but you can add parameters and override configurations in ./lua/plugins:

 - pyright.
 This is the Microsoft default [server](https://www.andersevenrud.net/neovim.github.io/lsp/configurations/pyright/)
-- lua_ls.
-For lua
 - vtsls.
 - jsonls.
-The JSON one is already installed
+The JSON one is already installed and you get schemastore if you use LazyExtras

-Note that you can see everything loaded with `:Mason`

-Competing ones:
+- ltex-ls. grammar-guard.nvim and ltex_extra.nvim which can also do markdown, but the spell check is just insanely wordy.
+I use the standard spell checker instead
+- ltex vs markman.
+These support both markdown (and ltex does Latex too and is very wordy with spell check

+## The confusion which is Python and Debugging

+As usual Python has an amazing host of overlapping LSPs and tools but the two that are in conflict are pyright the default and ruff which is what I want to use.
+There are two tricks here, first you have to make sure pyright doesn't run and then you have to set a million ruff options

+Competing ones which I don't use:

 - jedi.
 This is the original LSP that I've used before, you get this as a full LSP `jedi_lanaguage_server` but ruff seems better
-- ltex vs markman.
-These support both markdown (and ltex does Latex too and is very wordy with spell check
 - russ vs pyright.
 Ruff is faster as it is written in rust and is a superset of pyright.
 Since pyright is native to LazyVim, you have to explicitly disable it.
 Right now I leave it on.
+- russ configuration.
+Note that you have this special dictionary called settings init_options > setting before you get to the meat.
+And they you have a million lint settings.
+I have this turned way up including documentation checks.

 ```lua
 {